linode/developers/README.md

 ## Building the library

-To publish changes, run (on the library box):
+To publish changes, run:

-	$ thor deploy
+    $ thor publish

-This will pull in the latest changes and build the library.
-The build may take a minute or so to run.
+This will SSH into every library box, pull the latest library from GitHub, and build the site.
+You'll need to be keyed for the library boxes for this to work.

 # Development